material-motion/material-motion/specifications/transactions.md

     # Remove any named Intention from a target.
     transaction.remove(name, target)

-**Enumerating operations** `v1`: Operations recorded to a transaction must be enumerable.
+`v1` **Enumerating operations**: Operations recorded to a transaction must be enumerable.

 Operations must enumerate in the exact same order in which they were recorded.

-**Copying Intentions** `v1`: When an Intention is added to a transaction it must be copied.
+`v1` **Copying Intentions**: When an Intention is added to a transaction it must be copied.
 This ensures that subsequent modifications to the Intention object do not "sneak" in to the transaction.
 For example:

     intention.fromValue = 0
     transaction.add(intention, target)